kermitt2/arxiv_harvester/README.md

 Resuming interrupted and incremental update are automatically supported.

-In case an articles is only available only in postcript, it will be converted into PDF too - but it should not happen afaik.
+In case an article is only available in postcript, it will be converted into PDF too - but it is extremely rare (and usually when it happens the conversion fails because the PostSript is corrupted...).

 ## Install